 Headway provides support for those who have acquired a brain injury since birth.

-Autism UK provides confidential expert advice and support on autism for autistic people, their families and friends.
+Autism Wales provides confidential expert advice and support on autism for autistic people, their families and friends.

 Contact a Family supports families with disabled children and has produced a free publication called Understanding your child’s behaviour.